Flat feet (pes planus) refer to a change in foot shape in which the foot does not have a normal arch when standing.

 Most flat feet do not cause pain or other problems.

-Children may have foot pain, ankle pain, or lower leg pain.
+Children don't often have foot pain, ankle pain, or lower leg pain.
 They should be evaluated by a health care provider if this occurs.

 Exams and Tests